ericsonga/APCSAReview/_sources/Array2dBasics/routeCipherA.rst

         test1 = true;
       }else{
         System.out.println("Oops!
 Looks like your code doesn't properly insert the given String.\n");
-        // Why/ how they messsed up
+        System.out.println("Make sure that that you are inserting the String in row-major order.\n");
-        System.out.println("Make sure that that you are inserting the String in row-major order.\n") }
+      }

       if(test1)